vsivsi/gridfs-locks/README.md

 // The following three events only occur when lockExpiration != 0

-// event: 'expires-soon' - warning ~90% of the lifetime of this lock has passed.
+// event: 'expires-soon' - warning ~90% of the lifetime of this lock has
-// Either release or renew the lock, see releaseLock() and renewLock() methods below
+// passed.
+Either release or renew the lock.
+// See releaseLock() and renewLock() methods below

 lock.on('expires-soon', function (ld) { // provides current lock document
   // release or renew...
 });

-// event: 'renewed' - A held lock was successfully renewed for another lifetime
+// event: 'renewed' - A held lock was successfully renewed
 // see renewLock() method below

 lock.on('renewed', function (ld) {